dmacias72/unRAID-plugins/source/ipmi/usr/local/emhttp/plugins/ipmi/README.md

 **IPMI support**

-The ipmi plugin allows you to view your system's sensors and events under the Tools menu using FreeIPMI and your ipmi hardware.
+The ipmit plugin allows you to view your system's sensors and events under the Tools menu using FreeIPMI and your ipmi hardware.
 Uses Local or Remote access and features event notification.